opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

     log:set TRACE org.opendaylight.aaa

-This command enables the most verbose level of logging for AAA components.
+This Karaf's CLI command enables the most verbose level of logging for AAA components.